Physics-50/Module-1/docs/fit-horizontal-line.md

 This warning appears because we aren't providing an initial guess for the fitting parameter, and the function is picking an initial guess randomly. **You may safely ignore this warning.**

-To use the script for your own data, simply replace the “import data” section of the code (lines 8–10) with your own data pasted in. **Make sure to report added mass in grams.** You shouldn’t need to change anything else in the script if you are fitting a horizontal line to your data.
+To use the script for your own data, simply replace the “import data” section of the code (lines 8–10) with your own data pasted in. **Make sure to report added mass in grams.** You will also probably need to adjust the placement of ticks and labels on the two axes (lines 63--65).
+You shouldn’t need to change anything else in the script if you are fitting a horizontal line to your data.
 The resulting figure should look like the figure below.

 ![horizLineFigure](images/horizontalLineFit.png)